Closed continuations of Riemann surfaces: Introduction

 In the present paper we address the problem for finite open Riemann surfaces of positive genus in the Teichm\"{u}ller space setting.
-One of our main purposes is to generalize our previous results in \cite{Shiba1987} to the case of higher genera.
+One of our main purposes is to generalize our previous results in \cite{Shiba1987} to the cases of higher genera.

-To formulate the problem we introduce the category $\mathfrak{F}_{g}$ of marked Riemann surfaces of finite positive genus $g$ and continuous mappings in \S\ref{sec:preliminaries}.
-Its class of objects consists of equivalence classes ${\bm S}=[S,\eta]$, where $S$ is a Riemann surface of genus $g$, not necessarily closed, and $\eta$ is a sense-preserving homeomorphism of $S$ into a fixed oriented closed topological surface $\Sigma_{g}$ of genus $g$.
+To formulate the problem we introduce the category $\mathfrak{F}_{g}$ of marked Riemann surfaces of finite genus $g$ and conformally compatible continuous mappings in \S\ref{sec:categorical_definition}.
+Its class of objects consists of equivalence classes ${\bm S}=[S,\eta]$, where $S$ is a Riemann surface of genus $g$, not necessarily closed, and $\eta$ is a sense-preserving homeomorphism of $\dot{\Sigma}_{g}$ into $S$, where $\dot{\Sigma}_{g}$ is a fixed surface obtained from a closed oriented topological surface $\Sigma_{g}$ of genus $g$ by deleting one point (see Definition~\ref{defn:marked_Riemann_surface}).
+A continuous mapping of $\bm S$ into another marked Riemann surface ${\bm S}'=[S',\eta'] \in \mathfrak{F}_{g}$ is an equivalence class ${\bm f}=[f,\eta,\eta']$, where $f$ is a continuous mapping of $S$ into $S'$ (see Definition~\ref{defn:continuous_mapping}).
+The composition ${\bm f}' \circ {\bm f}$ is meaningful only for conformally compatible continuous mappings (see Definition~\ref{defn:conformal_compatible_continuous_mapping}).
+Also, a quadratic differential on ${\bm S}$ is an equivalence class ${\bm \varphi}=[\varphi,\eta]$, where $\varphi$ is a quadratic differential on $S$ (see \S\ref{sec:closed_regular_self-welding}).

 The Teichm\"{u}ller space $\mathfrak{T}_{g}$ of genus $g$ is defined to be the full-subcategory of $\mathfrak{F}_{g}$ whose class of objects is composed of all marked closed Riemann surfaces of genus $g$.
 Equipped with the Teichm\"{u}ller distance, $\mathfrak{T}_{g}$ is a metric space homeomorphic to $\mathbb{R}^{2d_{g}}$, where $d_{g}=\max\{g,3g-3\}$.
 In fact, as is well-known, $\mathfrak{T}_{g}$ is a $d_{g}$-dimensional complex manifold biholomorphic to a bounded domain in $\mathbb{C}^{d_{g}}$.
 It is quite new to understand the Teichm\"{u}ller space $\mathfrak{T}_{g}$ as a full-subcategory of $\mathfrak{F}_{g}$.
-This setting fits our theory because we are required to deal with not only quasiconformal mappings between closed Riemann surfaces but also continuous mappings of compact bordered Riemann surfaces into compact Riemann surfaces.
+This setting fits our theory because we are required to deal with not only quasiconformal mappings between marked closed Riemann surfaces but also continuous mappings of marked compact bordered Riemann surfaces into marked compact Riemann surfaces.